-75. In return for the right to "sublicense the Ripple technology, Ripple would receive a 15% royalty on any license fees charged to customers of the joint venture."
-The agreement may be terminated upon mutual written agreement of the parties.
+75. In return for the right to "sublicense the Ripple technology, Ripple would receive a 15% royalty on any license fees charged to customers of the joint venture."132 The agreement may be terminated upon mutual written agreement of the parties.133 for their needs to become self-sufficient in sales [and] product delivery ... [to] implement ... a cross-border payment services using the Ripple Solution."134 markets, licenses, and sells Ripple's software licenses and services in Asia.135

-76. In January 2017, Ripple and the joint venture entity, entered a statementof-work that describes the "tasks and responsibilities to be executed by Ripple to support
+76. In January 2017, Ripple and the joint venture entity, 1999, entered a statementof-work that describes the "tasks and responsibilities to be executed by Ripple to support

-77. On October 1, 2017, Ripple entered into a contract with a venture capital fund, Blockchain Capital Parallel IV, L.P., to invest in early-stage to growth venture companies that are developing blockchain-based technologies.
-Ripple invested XRP in the fund and in turn, Ripple shared the profits (and losses) with the other partners of Blockchain Capital Parallel IV.
+77. On October 1, 2017, Ripple entered into a contract with a venture capital fund, Blockchain Capital Parallel IV, L.P., to invest in early-stage to growth venture companies that are developing blockchain-based technologies.136 Ripple invested XRP in the fund and in turn, Ripple shared the profits (and losses) with the other partners of Blockchain Capital Parallel IV.